 Do not run in the halls; walk briskly to your destination.
+Students have 6 minutes between classes to move to the next class location.
 Loafing or loitering anywhere in the halls is not permitted.
 Students are also instructed not to block doorways, hallways, stairwells, or covered walkways at any time.